christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Alexander the Great: Scythian prince who was the son of Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
-    In India he took the regional aliases of Chandragupta Maurya (Alakshandra is a Sanskritized translation of Alexander and Gupta (Gup-ta) translates to "Hidden Lord" in Scythian).
-"Aži-ander": Aži (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
+    In India he took the regional aliases of Chandragupta Maurya (Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
+"Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
+"Gupta" = Hidden)).
+"Aži-ander": Aži
+    (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
 Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years,